Spyderisk/system-modeller/README.md

 N.B.
 Links in the user interface to documentation, the attack graph image, and Keycloak account management functions do not currently work in the development environment.
 Keycloak links can be corrected by editing the port in the URL to be 8080.

+Please also note that the default setup is to recreate all databases on initial start-up.
+In order to persist any installed knowledgebases and created system models, you should ensure that `reset.on.start=false` in your `application.properties` file, prior to re-running `./gradlew assemble bootTest`.

 ## Installing Docker

 Please see the [Docker website](https://www.docker.com/) for details.